Protect Yourself Online.

 Professional-looking stores or buyer/seller lures on marketplaces; products never arrive, or you receive counterfeits.

-Criminals sometimes forge property transfer documents and file them with county recorders to falsely claim ownership of your home.
-They may try to sell it, borrow against it, or extort money from you — all without you knowing until it’s too late.
-Learn how to protect yourself with free, proven steps instead of paying for questionable “title lock” services.
+Scammers file forged property-transfer documents to claim ownership of your home — then try to sell it, borrow against it, or extort money.
+Learn how to protect yourself with free, proven steps instead of paying for “title lock” services.

 Don’t tap — type.
 If a message asks you to click a link, open a new tab and type the company’s website yourself, or use the official app.